 Give your children memories instead of toys.
 You can do this without spending much money too.
 Go on a camping trip, plan a vacation, or visit a local attraction.

-We alternate between having a birthday party and a family experience every other year.
+Try alternating between having a birthday party and a family experience every other year.
 This helps reduce the number of physical gifts coming into our home.
 It also provides an opportunity for the family to do something extra special together.
 The kids get to plan the entire day.
 They choose our meals and our activities.
 They don’t have to do any chores.

 Since we spend less money on material possessions for our home, we are able to travel more as a family.
 My five-year-old daughter is obsessed with San Diego after visiting it for the first time.
 She is convinced she is going to live there one day, and I can guarantee you she remembers that trip more than any Christmas gift.